Save Crab Bank

 When will Crab Bank be back?

-The Army Corps expects Crab Bank’s restoration date to be at least 2021.
+The Army Corps expects to complete Crab Bank’s restoration in late 2021.
 This is due to the schedule agreed on by the contractor and the Army Corps, which requires maintenance work to be completed before moving onto the area with compatible sand to restore Crab Bank and may be influenced by other scheduling constraints.

 How much will it cost?